mahir/llm-class/README.md

   - Builds embeddings with Ollama, computes cosine similarity manually, and prompts a chat model using only retrieved context.
 - **Structured Output (Ollama)**: `python week4/structured-output/structured_output.py`
   - Forces JSON-only answers for quick entity extraction or planning tasks; swap to the complex version for multi-layer business reports.
+- **Ollama Judge**: `python week4/llm-judge/ollama_judge.py --model-a llama3.1 --model-b qwen2:7b`
+  - Compares outputs from two models and requests a third model to score and explain the winning answer; ideal for rapid regression testing.
 - **OpenAI Sentiment Eval**: `python week4/openai-api/eval2.py`
   - Runs an automated evaluation loop against a toy sentiment dataset; set `OPENAI_API_KEY` before executing.
 - **Support Ticket Triage**: `python week4/openai-api/test_multiple.py`
   - Validates JSON-formatted answers against a schema and retries until the model produces well-formed tickets.

-- **Model Comparator**: `python week4/llm-judge/ollama_judge.py --model-a llama3.1 --model-b qwen2:7b`
-  - Generates responses from two local models, then asks a judge model to score and pick a winner with reasoning.
+### Suggested Learning Path
+1. Run the Week 3 simple RAG demo to understand the baseline retrieval loop.
+2. Experiment with the dense RAG variant or the ArXiv summarizer to explore more advanced retrieval options.
+3. Move to Week 4 structured output scripts to practice enforcing JSON responses and schema validation.
+4. Finish by benchmarking or judging models with the Ollama or OpenAI evaluation workflows.

 ## Customizing & Extending
 - Swap in different Ollama models by editing the constructor arguments (e.g., `SimpleRAG(ollama_model="model-name")`) or passing CLI flags such as `--model`.